 Dads pride themselves on being funny guys.
-But there is a wide gulf between a dad who can tell a dad joke that’ll make his kid’s eyes roll right out of their heads and a dad who is a teasing sarcastic jerk.
+But there is a wide gulf between a teasing jerk of a dad and a dad who can tell a dad joke that’ll make his kid’s eyes roll right out of their heads.
 The punny dad is hilarious.
-The snarky dad is undermining his own authority and his child’s sense of security and self-worth.
+The snarky teasing dad is undermining his own authority and his child’s sense of security and self-worth.
 He’s also modeling the behavior of bullies.

 “Humor can be very misplaced,” says clinical psychologist Dr. John Mayer.
 “Cognitively we’re dealing with something that takes abstract thought to really comprehend and we’re expecting kids to get it.
 Kids don’t get it.“

 The reason children don’t get jokes even though they often pretend to is that, even into their teens, they lack the ability to think abstractly.
 When a parent teases a child with a sarcastic comment, they are asking the child to both understand the world, other peoples’ perspectives, and alternative realities.
 A dad who jokingly tells a misbehaving kid they’re going to “sell them to the gypsies,” for instance, is asking a kid to understand several high-level concepts: the racist gypsy stereotype, why it’s hilariously unlikely there would be a gypsy camp anywhere near a suburban supermarket parking lot and the fact that selling children is illegal and that their parent would never ever do it.
 That’s a lot to process.

 How to Be a Funny Dad Without Teasing Your Kids